Sha Tin Government Secondary School: Achievements

-STGSS counts 6 winners (PANG Wai Sum Diana 1990, LUK Man Chung 1993, YEUNG Chok Hang 1996, CHAN Ting Ting 2006, LEUNG Ka Wing Connie 2007, LUK Man Ping Maggie 2010) of the prestigious Hong Kong Outstanding Students Awards, ranking 12th (tied with Diocesan Boys' School, St. Paul's Co-educational College and Marymount Secondary School) among all secondary schools in Hong Kong.
-In 2012, 4 senior students, Yiu Shing Fung (5C), Tai Tsz Long (6B), Tai Tsz Fung (6B) and Chen Kwan Kin (6C), were being awarded the Champion in the 45th Joint School Science Exhibition Proposal Competition and Overall Champion in the 45th Joint School Science Exhibition ITC Innovation Award with the theme of "Disaster Counteraction Scientific Innovation".
+STGSS counts 6 winners (Pang Wai Sum Diana 1990, Luk Man Chung 1993, Yeung Chok Hang 1996, Chan Ting Ting 2006, Leung Ka Wing Connie 2007, Luk Man Ping Maggie 2010).
+In 2012, 4 senior students, Yiu Shing Fung (5C), Tai Tsz Long (6B), Tai Tsz Fung (6B) and Chen Kwan Kin (6C), were awarded Champion in the 45th Joint School Science Exhibition Proposal Competition and overall Champion in the 45th Joint School Science Exhibition ITC Innovation Award with the theme of "Disaster Counteraction Scientific Innovation".

 School organisation

 The school is a co-educational secondary school founded by the Hong Kong Government.
 School policies are basically devised in accordance with the educational ordinances and policies of the Education Bureau.
 The School Management Committee (SMC) is the top decision-making body.
-Its chairperson is an official appointed by the Education Bureau.
-The SMC also includes the school principal, two teacher representatives, two parent representatives, two alumni representatives and two community members.
-The present chairperson of the SMC is Mr. NG Ka-shing, Principal Education Officer (Curriculum Development) of the Education Bureau.
-The community members are Professor POON Wai-yin, Isabella and Mrs TONG AU Yin-man.
+The chairperson is an official appointed by the Education Bureau.
+Other members include the school principal, two teachers' representatives, two parents' representatives, two alumni representatives and two independent members.
+The present chairperson of the SMC is Mrs. LI CHOW Yeuk-lan, Conny, Principal Education Officer, New Territories West, of the Education Bureau.
 The SMC is responsible for setting the direction of school development and managing the school budgets.
-The principal, with the help of two assistant principals, is responsible for the daily operation of the school.
+The principal, with the help of three assistant principals, is responsible for the daily operation of the school.

 Facilities

-There are 30 classrooms, 40 science laboratories, 50 computer rooms, 10 Multimedia Learning Centres and a number of special rooms such as the Student Activity Room, Astronomy Room, English Room, Art Room, Geography Room, Dinosaur Room, Feathered Dinosaur Room and Music Room.
-All classrooms are air-conditioned and most are equipped with audio-visual facilities.
-The playground is accessible to all students for sports and leisure in a restricted time.
-Other facilities include the newly renovated air-conditioned School Hall, Library, Wackoes' Room, Conference room, Teachers' Resources Center, Christopher's Room, Prefects' Room, Thomas's Room, Broadcasting Room, Madmen's Room, Social Worker's Room and Student Council Room.
+There are 32 classrooms, 4 science laboratories, 2 computer rooms, and a number of special rooms such as the English Room, Visual Arts Room, Geography Room, and Music Room.
+All classrooms are air-conditioned and are equipped with audio-visual facilities.
+The playground is accessible to all students for sports and leisure during recess, lunch and after school.
+Other facilities include the air-conditioned School Hall, which recently underwent renovation, Library, Lecture Theatre, Conference Room, Prefects' Room, Broadcasting Room, Social Worker's Room and Student Council Room.

-The English room
+The English Room

-The English Room is a meeting place specially designated for the English Debating Club and the English Association of the school.
+The English Room is a meeting place specially designated for the English Debating Club and the English Club of the school.
 National/Regional flags of several places are hung up on the wall of the English Room, including Hong Kong, Australia, New Zealand, Russia, Canada, China and the United Kingdom.